Paramount Domestic Television: History

 MCA Television and Paramount Domestic Television (PDT) had formed Premier Advertiser Sales, a joint venture created for the sale of advertising for their existing syndicated programs in September 1989.
 As a possible outgrowth of this sales joint venture, MCA and Paramount began plans for a new network, Premier Program Service.

 In 1999, Viacom acquired several other television production firms such as Spelling Entertainment Group (which owned Spelling Television, Worldvision Enterprises, Republic Pictures Television, and Big Ticket Entertainment) and Rysher Entertainment (or at least its library).
 As a result, the size of Paramount's television library more than tripled, giving PDT a slew of new series to distribute, and included was the distribution rights to Judge Judy and Judge Joe Brown.
 In 2002, it struck a deal with HDNet to distribute content that was meant to be short for HDTV.

-After Viacom split into two companies – one called Viacom and the other CBS Corporation – Paramount's television operations became part of the latter company.
+After Viacom split into two companies – one called Viacom and the other CBS Corporation – Paramount's television operations became part of CBS Corporation.
 As a result, Paramount Domestic Television became CBS Paramount Domestic Television.
 That was in turn merged with King World Productions in 2007 to become CBS Television Distribution (CTD).
-However, because National Amusements retains majority control of both CBS and the new Viacom, CBS programs (including those under the original Paramount Television name) are still distributed by Paramount Home Entertainment; starting in 2006, they have been released through CBS DVD/Blu-ray.
+However, because National Amusements retained majority control of both CBS and the new Viacom, CBS programs (including those under the original Paramount Television name) are still distributed by Paramount Home Entertainment; starting in 2005, they have been released through CBS DVD/Blu-ray.
 However, some former Paramount programs, such as Entertainment Tonight, then moved from being produced at the Paramount lot to CBS facilities.

 Currently, syndication rights to Paramount's theatrical film library lie with Trifecta Entertainment & Media.